uniabis/CsvHelper/docs-src/src/content/api/CsvHelper.TypeConversion/TypeConverterOptions.md

 ## Methods
 &nbsp; | &nbsp;
 - | -
-Merge([TypeConverterOptions[]](/api/CsvHelper.TypeConversion/TypeConverterOptions[])) | Merges TypeConverterOptions by applying the values of sources in order on to each other.
+Merge(TypeConverterOptions[]) | Merges TypeConverterOptions by applying the values of sources in order on to each other.
 The first object is the source object.